 You know that DIY advice about measuring twice and cutting once?
 Count twice, stitch once has to be the needlepoint equivalent.

-I didn’t and like the guy who cuts his shelves too short, I had a mess.
+I’m like the guy who cuts his shelves too short, I had a mess.
 But I’m adapting, largely because I’m too lazy to start over.
 I started Down the Garden Path from Needle Delights one Sunday evening in a somewhat dark room, my only excuse.

-Happily stitching away I wondered why the canvas seemed to be too small, I knew I had cut that right.
+Happily stitching away, I wondered why the canvas seemed to be too small; I knew I had cut that right.
 But then, maybe I didn’t since I had counted the size of the initial stitch right.

 I only realized my mistake when the striped block in the corner was wider than the charted block, which is the correct size.
 Finally, I went back and looked at the border chart and found out it was four threads across, not five.

-So now my garden will have fewer flower beds, I’ve crossed out one block from each row and will adapt the other blocks to fit.
+So now my garden will have fewer flower beds; I’ve crossed out one block from each row and will adapt the other blocks to fit.
 And I will count more carefully next time.

 About Janet M Perry